raygun101/MarkupKit/README.md

         <row title="Large" value="L"/>
         <row title="Extra-Large" value="XL"/>
     </LMPickerView>

+This allows an application to present an optionally localized, human-readable value in the picker view while internally maintaining a system-level key or ID for the row.

 ### Component Management
 The `componentSeparator` processing instruction inserts a new component into the picker view.
 It corresponds to a call to the `insertComponent:` method of `LMPickerView`.
 The following markup declares a picker view containing two components, the first of which contains a set of size options, and the second containing color options: